Postmaster filters allow you to match email headers

 Here are some examples of what is possible with filters:

 - Automatically dispatch tickets into certain groups:

 For example, tickets from

-amazon.comcould automatically be dispatched to the Purchasing group.From: contains:
+amazon.comcould automatically be dispatched to the Purchasing group.From: matches regex:

 email@example.comPriority: 3 high

-Note that the State action only has an effect when the matching email results in a new ticket.
-Zammad will not change the state of existing tickets.
-It will add the tag though if it missing, even if the mail is an update to an existing ticket.
+Note that the State attribute only has an effect when the matching email results in a new ticket.
+It will add the tag though if it is missing, even if the mail is an update to an existing ticket.